 Tara Health and a collaborative of leading reproductive health foundations and investors engaged the Camber Collective to map the landscape of the U.S. reproductive health market.
 We commissioned a report to better understand the sector’s most pressing needs and to identify areas for investment across asset classes that have a high potential to improve access to and quality of reproductive health products and services.
 See the link to the report below.

 Ideas & Resources

 Tara Health is proud to support research and evidence-based best practices.
-Below are three reports that we supported in 2017.
+In the past year, we supported the publication of these four reports.

 The Center for High Impact Philanthropy (CHIP), with the support of Tara Health, released The XX Factor in 2017.
 The report examines the inequalities and opportunities afforded to women and girls and provides the first comprehensive and evidence-based framework to help funders take action.
 The framework identifies the five dimensions of a woman’s life that are critical to her flourishing: Economic Empowerment, Education, Health, Legal Rights, and Personal Safety.
 The framework also identifies outcome measures that mark progress in women’s lives and the evidence-based strategies that work to improve those measures.

 As recently as five years ago, there were few options for structured venture capital and debt vehicles moving capital with a gender lens.
 Interested investors had little access to or knowledge of the key players, vehicles and opportunities in this burgeoning field of finance.
 Tara Health was pleased to support Project Sage: Tracking Venture Capital with a Gender Lens, authored by Suzanne Biegel, Sandra M. Hunt, and Sherryl Kuhlman as part of the Wharton Social Impact Initiative at the University of Pennsylvania.
 The report maps funds and provides a point-in-time look at private equity and debt funds that publicly state the use of a gender lens.